usnistgov/IoT-Device-Cybersecurity-Requirement-Catalogs/_Nontechnical/manufacturer_information.md

  A well-defined manufacturer cybersecurity support life cycle provides the foundation for the successful and secure implementation and operation of IoT devices within customer systems.
 Customer organizations will want to stay informed about the cybersecurity of IoT devices throughout the lifetime of the device to allow them to fine tune their mitigations and maintain an adequate level of risk assurance.
 This section of capabilities includes non-technical communications and actions that manufacturers can provide to alert IoT device customers about cybersecurity information relevant to the IoT device to enable IoT device customers to have the most effective security controls for the IoT device throughout the entire life of the device.

  **a.
-New IoT device vulnerabilities, associated details and mitigation actions**
+New IoT device vulnerabilities, associated details and mitigation actions**<br />

-  1. **Device Security: Establish communications to notify customers of cybersecurity related events throughout the full time that the IoT device is in use.**
+  1. **Device Security: Establish communications to notify customers of cybersecurity related events throughout the full time that the IoT device is in use.**<br />
    Information that may be necessary to provide include details and actions such as:
      - Providing communications for cybersecurity related events involving or related to the IoT device.
        - _Examples:_
          - _Compromises of the IoT device, and associated information systems and supply chain entities._
          - _Changes or updates to IoT device roadmaps, new component development, updates to components, end-of-life decisions._
          - _The addition, replacement, and removal of IoT device personnel supporting the IoT device and supply chain infrastructure changes related to IoT device support and use._
          - _Infrastructure changes within the manufacturer&#39;s supporting entities, such as any new operating system rollout, hardware upgrades, or replacements due to field failures, or data storage architecture changes._

  **b.
-Breaches in customer IoT devices and instructions for making associated fixes or actions to prevent similar breaches of other devices.**
+Breaches in customer IoT devices and instructions for making associated fixes or actions to prevent similar breaches of other devices.**<br />

-  1. **Cybersecurity State Awareness: Establish communications for responding to IoT device breaches, associated fixes to vulnerabilities allowing the breaches, and breaches that have occurred for similar types of IoT devices.**
+  1. **Cybersecurity State Awareness: Establish communications for responding to IoT device breaches, associated fixes to vulnerabilities allowing the breaches, and breaches that have occurred for similar types of IoT devices.**<br />
    Information that may be necessary to provide include details and actions such as:
      - Providing security incident and breach information in a timely manner.
      - Using notification and communications that include incident and breach information for the customer&#39;s IoT device.